opentext/storyteller/docs/stl/numbering.md

 also define a *format mask* specifying how the *counter* should be formatted to dynamic *marker content*.

-Optionally it is also possible to modify *formatting style* of the *numbering marker*, if user wants it different from the current *paragraph style*.
+Optionally it is also possible to modify *formatting style* of the *numbering marker*, if user wants it different from the current *character style*.
 That can be done through a special `::marker` pseudo-element in the CSS stylesheet.
 This approach is inspired by the experimental [CSS marker](https://developer.mozilla.org/en-US/docs/Web/CSS/::marker) technology.